 - Stop smoking and give your voice a rest.

 - Try to breathe through your nose.
-Breathing through the mouth dries out the mucous membranes of the throat.
+Breathing through the mouth dries out the mucous membranes of the throat and lacks the cilia responsible for filtering pathogens.

 - Keep your immune defenses up, to avoid the flu (a possible cause of sore throat).